joyvchen/joyvchen.github.io/_posts/2013-03-18-thoughts-on-a-carhartt-hat.md

 ---
 layout: post
 title: Thoughts on a Carhartt Hat
-excerpt_separator: <!-- more -->
 ---

 *This post was originally published at [On Strategy](http://cargocollective.com/joychen/Thoughts-on-a-Carhartt-Hat).*

 -----

 Yesterday, as I was walking with my friend Céline through her home city of Lyon, France, I commented on the gray beanie she was wearing on her head.
 Being from around the Detroit area, I immediately recognized the large Carhartt logo and associated it with sturdy work wear, favored by construction workers, farmers, wranglers, and ’90s skater kids when Carhartt made a very brief appearance at Kohl’s stores.
-In other words, it indicated high function more than high fashion, which is what perplexed me, since Céline is one of the most fashion conscious people I know. <!-- more -->
+In other words, it indicated high function more than high fashion, which is what perplexed me, since Céline is one of the most fashion conscious people I know.

 What’s fascinating to me is that in the last few years, Carhartt has turned its long-established blue-collar brand image around and extended it to somewhat of a hipster/bobo label.
 Carhartt’s offshoot Work in Progress division, tailored to the younger crowd, has boutiques in practically every big city’s trendy quarter, including three in Paris, three in Milan, three in London, one in Tokyo, and one in NYC’s Soho.
 If you shop on Carhartt’s online store, you get a free Techno-Projekt mix CD by Berlin-based group Brandt Brauer Frick with every order - evidence that Carhartt is also marketing to 20-something urbanites as well as the 4H/NASCAR crowds they usually support.
 Céline tells me Carhartt’s very trendy in France, and I’ll believe a girl who spent 300 euro on a fur-trim jacket in Tokyo.
 Now that I think about it, I’ve been seeing more and more Carhartt on the East Coast as well, particularly in conjunction with young bearded guys, their fixies, and Herschel backpacks.